- Denise Piche – Second Violin May 2, 2022

 After a short break in college, I started playing string bass again with Carroll University’s (Carroll College back then) Wind Symphony and in a small group with the Vocal Collective choir there.
 We performed with Anders Åstrand and the Global Percussion Network, along with the Trombones de Costa Rica, which was a great experience.
 Post-college, I continued to play bass guitar in a couple of bands with friends, but I took a break from the string bass.
 In 2016, a friend encouraged me to start playing again, so I joined the MFSO.

 Pieces from movie scores are what I enjoy the most, both performing and listening to.
 Some of my favorite MSO and CSO concerts are ones where they play along with the movie.
-Aside from movies, I would ...
+Aside from movies, I would say my ...

 - Robert Barwick – Percussionist December 1, 2021